tcgoetz/GarminDB/README.md

 * Import MS Health Vault weight export CSV files.
 * Summarizing data into a common DB with tables containing daily summaries, weekly summaries, and monthly summaries.

-Once you have your data in the DB, I recomend using a SQLite browser like [SQLite Studio](http://sqlitestudio.pl) for browsing and working with it.
+Once you have your data in the DB, I recomend using a SQLite browser like [SQLite Studio](http://sqlitestudio.pl) for browsing and working with the data.

 # Using It